AlexXi19/triton-bls-dependency-parser/README.md

 # triton-bls-dependency-parser
-Parses Nvidia Triton BLS Dependency
+Parses Nvidia Triton BLS Dependencies using python AST (Abstract Syntax Tree)

 ### How to use